-The Department of Music offers two graduate degrees: a Master of Science in Music Education and a Master of Music in either performance or composition and a Master of Music in Music Pedagogy.
+The Department of Music offers three graduate degrees: a Master of Science in Music Education, Master of Music in either performance or composition and a Master of Music in Music Pedagogy.

 Entrance requirements and programs of study are available from the department's graduate program directors and are outlined in the Graduate Catalog.